wernerdegroot/applicatives/README.md

 How do you combine those?

-Unfortunately, `thenCombine` won't be of much help.
+Like I claimed in the previous section, `thenCombine` won't be of much help.
 It's capable of combining two `CompletableFuture`s, but not any more than that.
-Unfortunately, the authors of the Java standard library did not provide an overload for `thenCombine` that three or more `CompletableFuture`s.
+Unfortunately, the authors of the Java standard library did not provide an overload for `thenCombine` to combine three or more `CompletableFuture`s.

-If you are very brave, you can still use `thenCombine` to combine four `CompletableFuture`s, but you'll have to call that method no less than three times: once to combine `futureName` and `futureHp` into a `CompletableFuture` of some intermediate data structure (`NameAndHp`), then again to combine that with `futureEnergyType` into a `CompletableFuture` of yet another intermediate data structure (`NameAndHpAndEnergyType`), and once more to combine that with `futureMoves` into a `CompletableFuture` of a `PokemonCard`:
+If you are very brave, you can still use `thenCombine` to combine four `CompletableFuture`s, but you'll have to call that method no less than three times: once to combine `futureName` and `futureHp` into a `CompletableFuture` of some intermediate data structure (`NameAndHp`), then again to combine that with `futureEnergyType` into a `CompletableFuture` of yet another intermediate data structure (`NameAndHpAndEnergyType`), and one last time to combine that with `futureMoves` into a `CompletableFuture` of a `PokemonCard`:

 ```java
 CompletableFuture<PokemonCard> futurePokemonCard =